Pranav352/Python-Task/README.md

 # For the marksheet generator
 marksheet.py

-# For the password generator
+# For the password validation
-password_gen.py
+password validation.py

 ### ▶️ Run Using **VS Code**